Kishore-83096/Parent/README.md

 ## Current Messenger And E2EE Integration Notes

 The Parent service owns account identity and contact policy.
-It does not store encrypted message keys, linked-device keys, recovery keys, or message ciphertext.
+It does not store encrypted message keys, linked-device keys, default-device password hashes, recovery keys, or message ciphertext.
 Those records live in the Messenger service.

 Parent is still required for encrypted messaging because it issues Messenger JWTs and authorizes message sends.